Kyran Bracken: Dancing on Ice

 Bracken starred in and won ITV's celebrity ice dancing competition Dancing on Ice in 2007, with partner Melanie Lambert.
 In the semi-final he received the highest score in the history of Dancing on Ice at that time (29.5 out of a possible 30) matched only by rival Clare Buckfield the next week.
-He was then was voted into the final alongside actress Clare Buckfield and former Blue member Duncan James.
+He was then voted into the final alongside actress Clare Buckfield and former Blue member Duncan James.

 He won the final on 17 March 2007 after a performance which included the required element of "flying" on wires and a final performance of Bolero.

 On 24 March 2007 he won the special edition of Dancing on Ice 'The Champion of Champions', after repeating his record 29.5-point score.

 He toured with Holiday on Ice in their show "Romanza".

 Bracken made an appearance during preparations for Dancing on Ice 2008, week 5, to help contestant and friend Steve Backley with his performance.

 After finishing the tour with Holiday on Ice Bracken has confirmed he was appearing in the Dancing on Ice Live tour 2008.

 He also created his own Ice Party, held at the Hand Stadium, home of Clevedon Town, which starred himself, Clare Buckfield, Suzanne Shaw and many world-famous skaters.

 Bracken placed 5th in the 2014 'all stars' series of Dancing on Ice being eliminated in the Quarter-Finals.
 He was partnered with professional ice skater Nina Ulanova.